Xi-Lo/Multi-Personal-GOD/README.md

 # Multi-Personal-GOD

-The pdf document includes some basic information referred to in video [ref]
+The pdf document includes some basic information referred to in video https://youtu.be/8XUN0gNg8vk